kiboschool/course-intro-to-data-science/src/lessons/intro-to-ml/regression.md

 <div style="position: relative; padding-bottom: 56.25%; height: 0;"><iframe src="https://www.youtube.com/embed/XA3OaoW86R8" title="Machine Learning" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%; border: 2px solid grey;"></iframe></div>

 However, unlike classification, the categories in regression are _continuous values_, such as height, weight, or price.
-Imagine you want to estimate how much time it will take for you to reach a friend's house based on the distance you have to travel and the average speed at which you walk.
+Imagine you want to estimate how much time it will take for you to reach a friend's house based on the distance you have to travel and the average speed at which you drive.

 <img src="./ml/car_road.gif" style="display: block;
   margin-left: auto;